-Credit risk is the potential loss arising principally from adverse changes in the financial condition of intermediaries who sell the Company's policies, the issuers of fixed maturity securities and the financial condition of third party reinsurers.
+Credit risk is the potential loss arising principally from adverse changes in the financial condition of intermediaries which sell the Company's policies, the issuers of fixed maturity securities, banks with which the Company holds cash, custodians of the investment portfolio and collateral provided by certain reinsurers and the financial condition of third party reinsurers.

-The risk and management team identifies and measures the key credit risk exposure by monitoring: rating of bank; rating of reinsurer; bond rating; exposure to individual external reinsurer counterparty; exposure to single bank as a percentage of Solvency Capital Requirement (SCR); credit extended to intermediaries compared with limits set by Finance; exposure to individual tenant; and length of time overdue.
+Management identifies and measures the key credit risk exposure by monitoring: rating of bank; rating of reinsurer; rating of custodian; bond rating; exposure to individual external reinsurer counterparty; exposure to single bank as a percentage of Solvency Capital Requirement (SCR); credit extended to intermediaries compared with limits set by Finance; exposure to individual tenant; and length of time overdue.